How to Enable Engagement Between Universities and Business

 Edited by Kathy Daniels, Honorary Professor, Aston University, UK and Saskia Loer Hansen, Deputy Vice-Chancellor (International and Engagement) and Vice-President, RMIT University, Australia

-Publication Date: September 2024 ISBN: 978 1 03531 679 3 Extent: c 436 pp
+Publication Date: 2024 ISBN: 978 1 03531 679 3 Extent: 428 pp

-This How to Guide explores practical ways to create and develop a positive relationship between universities and businesses, showcasing diverse and innovative forms of collaboration.
+This How to guide explores practical ways to create and develop a positive relationship between universities and businesses, showcasing diverse and innovative forms of collaboration.
 Kathy Daniels and Saskia Loer Hansen bring together expert insights from across the world to demonstrate that business engagement is a wide-ranging and essential part of the modern university.

 Copyright & permissions